 - Not enough write-up for each product or service offered.
 Sometimes, resorting to copying what others have done online and modified it.

-Brand Messaging for MSMEs
+Branding Strategy and Messaging for MSMEs

-Not everyone can afford to get the services of an effective branding expert.
+Not everyone can afford to get the services of an effective branding strategy expert.
 In my classes, I encourage participants to take the Brand Fascination Profile.
 This a test that anyone can take to assess what makes their product or service or brand fascinating to others.

 The test result gives you: